openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Caffe.md

 * **Semantic segmentation models:**
 	* FCN8

 > **NOTE:** It is necessary to specify mean and scale values for most of the Caffe\* models to convert them with the Model Optimizer.
 The exact values should be determined separately for each model.
 For example, for Caffe\* models trained on ImageNet, the mean values usually are `123.68`, `116.779`, `103.939` for blue, green and red channels respectively.
 The scale value is usually `127.5`.
-Refer to [Framework-agnostic parameters](Converting_Model_General.md) for the information on how to specify mean and scale values.
+Refer to the General Conversion Parameters section in [Converting a Model to Intermediate Representation (IR)](Converting_Model.md) for the information on how to specify mean and scale values.

 ## Convert a Caffe* Model <a name="Convert_From_Caffe"></a>